ecarnovsky/blog/README.md

 Front End: HTML, CSS/SASS, and JS.

-Back End: Spring Boot with Maven.
+Back End: Spring Boot, Maven and Thymeleaf.

 You can also see it in its current state [here](https://blog-4rqo.onrender.com) (Will take a few minutes to load).